angular/angular/aio/content/tutorial/toh-pt6.md

   npm install angular-in-memory-web-api --save
 </code-example>

-Import the `InMemoryWebApiModule` and the `InMemoryDataService` class, which you will create in a moment.
+Import the `HttpClientInMemoryWebApiModule` and the `InMemoryDataService` class, which you will create in a moment.

 <code-example